NestorNebula/cv-application/README.md

 ## Description

-This project's goal is to create a CV Application that allows user to create a CV/Résumé.
+This project allows the user to create a CV by adding his informations into the page.

+It was built by using React and Vite.